 Recordings: View ongoing and filtered recordings and their source.
-For more information, see

-Shows the storage space where the recording is saved.
+For more information, see space where the recording is saved.

 Connected clients

 Shows the number of connections and connected clients.

 View details: View and update the list of connected clients.
 The list shows IP address, protocol, port, state, and PID/process of each connection.